sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

 Each verse is identical, except for the animal (cow vs duck) and the noise (moo vs quack).
-We can create a method named **verse** to abstract the repetitive lines, but the method will need two **formal parameters**, which are placeholders that allow different values to be substituted for the animal and noise each time the method is called.
+We can create a method named **verse** to abstract the repetitive lines, but the method will need two **formal parameters**, which are placeholders that allow different values to be substituted for the animal and noise when the method is called.
 The method body will use the formal parameter variables to customize the print statements.
-When the method is called,
-you must provide values for the animal and noise, called **actual arguments** or **actual parameters**, that are copied into the formal parameter variables.
+When you call the method, you provide values between the parentheses, called **actual arguments** or **actual parameters**, that are copied into the formal parameter variables.

 Figure 1 shows the new **verse** method with two formal parameters for **animal** and **noise**.
 The print statements